elixir-cldr/cldr_routes/README.md

 In order for routes to be localized, translations must be provided for each path segment in each locale.
 This translation is performed by `Gettext.dgettext/3` with the domain "routes".
 Therefore for each configured locale, a "routes.pot" file is required containing the path segment translations for that locale.

-Using the example Cldr backend that has "en" and "fr" Gettext locales then the directory structure would look like the following (if the default Gettext configuration is used):
+Using the example `Cldr` backend that has "en" and "fr" `Gettext` locales, the directory structure will look like the following (if the default `Gettext` configuration is used):

     priv/gettext
     ├── default.pot